HuotChu/temple/README.md

  Please report issues and leave feedback to help make temple even better!
  If you would like to contribute to this project, simply make a pull request, then submit your changes when complete.

+If you are using temple in a project, please let me know about it!
+I'll feature your site/app/framework on the upcoming temple home page.